See Also: The Best Hotels in Amsterdam

 Hotel JL No. 76 – Local Transport

 - Walking: The art museums of the Museum Quarter are just a couple of minutes’ walk, as is Vondelpark.
 Leidseplein and its surrounding restaurants and bar, plus the historic canal ring, are 10 minutes’ walk.
-Walkable to Nine Streets shopping neighborhood, the Medieval Centre, and De Pijp.
+Walkable to Nine Streets shopping neighborhood, the Medieval Center, and De Pijp.

 - Tram: Easy tram connections to Centraal Station, De Pijp district, and Jordaan.